 Attachment 7 of the Covered California Qualified Health Plan (QHP) Issuer Contract embodies the Exchange's vision for reform and serves as a roadmap to delivery system improvements.
 Beginning with the 2017 QHP Issuer Contract, QHP issuers have been engaged in supporting existing quality improvement initiatives and programs that are sponsored by other major purchasers including the Department of Health Care Services (DHCS), the California Public Employees' Retirement System (CalPERS), the Pacific Business Group on Health (PBGH), and CMS.
 These requirements are reflected in the 2017 contract and will be in all successive contracts through 2019.
-Certification and participation in the Exchange will be conditional on the Issuer developing a multi-year strategy and reporting year-to-year activities and progress on each initiative area.
+Certification and participation in the Exchange will be conditional on Applicant developing a multi-year strategy and reporting year-to-year activities and progress on each initiative area.

 The Covered California Quality Improvement Strategy (QIS) meets federal requirements for State-based Marketplaces (SBMs) and also serves as the foundational improvement plan and progress report for certification and contractual requirements.
-All Issuers, both those previously contracted with the Exchange as well as new entrants, are required to complete the QIS as part of the Application process.
+Applicants currently contracted with the Exchange are required to complete the QIS as part of the Application process.
 Reporting is divided into two parts:

-- Issuer information
+- Applicant information

-- Implementation plans and progress reports for the Quality Improvement Strategy (QIS) for Covered California Quality and Delivery System Reform:
+- Implementation plans and progress reports for the QIS for Covered California Quality and Delivery System Reform:

-- Provider Networks Based on Quality
+- o Provider Networks Based on Quality

-- Reducing Health Disparities and Assuring Health Equity
+- o Reducing Health Disparities and Assuring Health Equity

 - o Promoting Development and Use of Care Models Primary Care

 - Promoting Development and Use of Care Models Integrated Healthcare Models (IHM)

-- Appropriate Use of C-Sections
+- o Appropriate Use of Cesarean Sections

 - Hospital Patient Safety

 - Patient-Centered Information and Support